termuxinator/pocketpt-webgpu/README.md

     - may run on Firefox Nightly (about:config and dom.webgpu.enabled and gfx.webrender.all) with slight adjustments

 * Run:
     - Simply open the HTML file in your browser, and wait for the rendered image to appear.
-There is no need for a local HTTP server to circumvent CORS, since CSS, Javascript and WGSL shaders are all embedded into the index.html file.
+There is no need for a local HTTP server to circumvent CORS, since CSS, Javascript and WGSL/GLSL shaders are all embedded into the respective HTML files.

 * Adjust:
-    - rendering resolution - search for "webgpu-canvas" and adjust it's (max-)width/height
+    - rendering resolution - search for "webgpu-canvas" and adjust its (max-)width/height attributes
     - samplesPerPixel - determines how many rays are traced per pixel (the more samples per pixel, the less noisy the result)
     - maxDepth - determines the maximum number of "bounces" per ray (default: 24)